fstnetwork/Service-Friendly-Token-Standard/MinStandard/English/README.md

 #### Mutable Token basic info:

-- `totalSupply()` get the totalSupply of the token
+- `totalSupply()` is the total supply of token issued.
-- `balanceOf(address)` get the balance of the token holder
+- `balanceOf(address)` allows token holders to check their total balance.
-- `allowance(address,address)` get the allowance of the approved user
+- `allowance(address,address)` allows token holders to check the quota of Tokens that the Token holder that have authorised other holders to have access to.
-- `address issuer` 為代幣發行者位址，這雖然非 ERC-20 標準之要求，而於諸多操作中需要此資訊之檢查
+- `address issuer` is the address of the Token issuer，although this is not a requirement for the ERC-20 standard, however this information is required for inspection in several actions.

 ```
 function totalSupply () public view returns (uint256);